Bundles and Custom Images

 A: Yes.
 You can control access to Amazon WorkSpaces using the device type only.

-A: At this time Amazon WorkSpaces can use digital certificates only with macOS and Microsoft Windows client devices.
+A: At this time Amazon WorkSpaces can use digital certificates only with macOS and Microsoft Windows, Android, and Android compatible Chrome OS devices.

 Q: What is Multi-Factor Authentication (MFA)?